ShettyGaneshprasad/ShettyGaneshprasad/README.md

 ---
 ## Hi there 👋,
 I'm Shetty Ganeshprasad, Student at 👨‍💻 SDMCET, Dharwad Pursuing CSE.
-I am a Web Developer/ Flutter developer / tech enthusiast.
+I am a Web Developer, Flutter developer and a tech enthusiast.

 ## 🧐 About
 - 🏄‍ Community guy who loves being involved in communities and help students grow